Summer semester 2022: First EuroTeQ Collider at TUM

 Introduction

 Siemens sells products into global markets either directly to customers or via resellers and system integrators.
-In many cases Siemens has detailed information about the installed base of products over the entire product life cycle.
-Often products are remotely monitored via permanent digital connections, and, therefore, Siemens also gets the information when a product is taken out of service.
-In that situation Siemens offers the customers to take back the products to ensure an environmentally responsible disposal or return to Siemens factories for reuse of components or refurbishing of entire products.
+In many cases, Siemens has detailed information about the installed base of products over the entire product life cycle.
+Often, products are remotely monitored via permanent digital connections, and, therefore, Siemens also gets the information when a product is taken out of service.
+In such situations, Siemens offers customers the option to return products for environmentally responsible disposal or to Siemens factories for reuse of components or refurbishment of entire products.

 What is the Waste Challenge?

-Unfortunately, the share of Siemens’ installed base of products without any information about location, customer, and usage status is significant.
-Typically, those products were sold via one or multiple resellers that for different reasons did not reveal the customer’s identity to Siemens.
-In other cases, registered products were sold by the customers to other customers, and from then on Siemens lost sight of those products.
-For example, the Siemens Healthcare business estimates the share of those products without any such information to be approximately 30% of their sold products (e.g. Computer-Tomography Scanners, Magnet-Resonance Imaging Scanners, X-Ray machines, Ultrasound devices, laboratory diagnostics systems, etc.).
-The share is higher in underdeveloped countries/regions and lower in more industrialized countries/regions, and lowest in Europe.
+Unfortunately, the share of Siemens’ installed base of products with no information about location, customer, or usage status is significant.
+Typically, those products were sold via one or multiple resellers that, for different reasons, did not reveal the customer’s identity to Siemens.
+In other cases, registered products were sold by the customers to other customers, and from then on, Siemens lost sight of those products.
+For example, the Siemens Healthcare business estimates that approximately 30% of its sold products lack such information (e.g., Computer Tomography Scanners, Magnetic Resonance Imaging Scanners, X-Ray machines, Ultrasound devices, laboratory diagnostics systems, etc.).
+The share is higher in underdeveloped countries/regions, and lower in more industrialized countries/areas, with the lowest rates in Europe.

 Siemens strives to reduce waste to an absolute minimum.
-However, for the share of products without any location/customer/status information Siemens has no control over the kind of disposal once those products are taken out of service.
-In the worst-case scenario customers may dispose even complete products in landfills, rivers, etc.
+However, for the share of products without any location/customer status information, Siemens has no control over the type of disposal once those products are taken out of service.
+In the worst-case scenario, customers may dispose of even complete products in landfills, rivers, and other areas.

 Key questions:

-- How can Siemens ensure that no products from the installed base are disposed as waste – without Siemens knowing about it?
+- How can Siemens ensure that no products from the installed base are disposed of as waste, without Siemens knowing about it?

 Desired Outcome

-The suggested solution should enable Siemens to (again) get the current location/customer/status information of a product latest at the time of its deactivation/planned disposal.
-Based on this information Siemens can then decide on the optimal measures for reuse and/or recycling, and update its records for the monitoring of Siemens’ sustainability improvements.
+The suggested solution should enable Siemens to (again) get the current location/customer/status information of a product, at the latest, at the time of its deactivation/planned disposal.
+Based on this information, Siemens can then determine the optimal measures for reuse and/or recycling and update its records to monitor Siemens’ sustainability improvements.

 Desired Impact

 Siemens is responsible for the sustainable use and disposal of its products over the entire life cycle.
-The solution will significantly impact Siemens’ ability to avoid waste generation from Siemens’ products due to beyond-own-control disposal to landfill.
+The solution will significantly impact Siemens’ ability to avoid waste generation from its products due to disposal beyond its control in landfills.

 Relevant considerations for the challenge/theme: